The Geometry of Concepts: Sparse Autoencoder Feature Structure: Additional Information on Brain Lobes

-\subsection{Co-occurrence measures}
+\subsection{Co-Occurrence~Measures}

-Definitions of co-occurrence based affinity measures: Let $n_{ij}$ be the number of times features $i$ and $j$ co-occur.
-Let $m_{11}$ be number of times $i$ and $j$ co-occur, $m_{00}$ be number of times $i$ and $j$ both do not occur, $m_{10}$ be number of times $i$ occurs but $j$ does not, $m_{1\bullet}$ be number of times $i$ occurs and $j$ either occurs or not, and so on.
-Then,
+Definitions of co-occurrence-based affinity measures: Let $n_{ij}$ be the number of times features $i$ and $j$ co-occur.
+Let $m_{11}$ be number of times $i$ and $j$ co-occur, $m_{00}$ be number of times $i$ and $j$ both do not occur, $m_{10}$ be number of times $i$ occurs but $j$ does not, $m_{1\bullet}$ be number of times $i$ occurs and $j$ either occurs or not, and~so on.
+Then, the following can be determined.